content-left-bg.png

 Accountability

-The department recognises and reports assets promptly and accurately and in accordance with Australian Accounting Standards.
+The department assesses, recognises and reports assets promptly and accurately and in accordance with Australian Accounting Standards.

-The department will apply the provisions of the Financial Accountability Handbook, in particular, Information Sheet 3.9 – Asset Systems, to recognise, assess, record and safeguard assets and receivables.
+The department will apply the provisions of the Financial Accountability Handbook, in particular, Information Sheet 3.8 - Property, plant and equipment systems to implement an effective asset management system and will manage risks through preventative and detective controls.

 Effectiveness